FrontenderMagazine/css-paint-times/eng.md

 - Use Chrome’s [Continuous Paint mode][10] in Chrome Dev Tools to get an understanding of what CSS properties are costing you.
-- Incorporate CSS reviews into your existing code review process to catch performance issues Look for places in your CSS where you are using things that are known to be more expensive, like gradients and shadows.
+- Incorporate CSS reviews into your existing code review process to catch performance issues.
+Look for places in your CSS where you are using things that are known to be more expensive, like gradients and shadows.
 Ask yourself, do I really need these here?
 - When in doubt, always err on the side of better performance.
 Your users